John Curtin: Legacy

+Commemorations

 Curtin is commemorated by the federal seat of Curtin, the Canberra suburb of Curtin, Curtin University in Perth, John Curtin College of the Arts in Fremantle, the John Curtin School of Medical Research in Canberra, the John Curtin Prime Ministerial Library, Curtin Springs in the Northern Territory, RAAF Base Curtin near Derby, John Curtin House, the former headquarters of the Australian Labor Party, Curtin House in Swanston Street, Melbourne, and many other buildings, roads, parks and structures throughout Australia.

 In 1975 Curtin was honoured on a postage stamp bearing his portrait issued by Australia Post.

 On 14 August 2005, the 60th anniversary of V-P Day, a bronze statue of Curtin in front of Fremantle Town Hall was unveiled by Premier of Western Australia Geoff Gallop.

-The John Curtin Hotel in Carlton, Victoria is named after Curtin.
+The John Curtin Hotel in Carlton, Victoria, is named after Curtin.

+John Curtin Medal

+In 1998 the John Curtin Medal was established by Curtin University, to be awarded to members of the community "who shared John Curtin's attributes of vision, leadership, and community service, and who have made a significant contribution in their chosen field".
+The medal was discontinued after 2023.
+Past winners include: